Chicago Skyline from the Bicycle Illinois Ending Location

 Getting Lost

-OK we admit it.
-No matter how good of a job we do with our cue sheets, maps, road markings or any other navigational system, someone somewhere is going to get lost for whatever reason.
-It's inevitable.
-So instead of burying our heads in the sand and pretend it isn't going to happen we want to let you know the best way to get back on route in case you are or even think you might be lost.
+No matter how clear cut our cue sheets, maps, road markings, or any of our other navigational system are, someone, somewhere is going to get lost - it's the inevitable truth.
+Instead of ignoring this reality, we want our participants to be prepared and informed of the best way to get back on route in case you are or even think you might be lost.

 What To Do If You May Be Lost

-If you are lost, or even think you may be, contact us for assistance IMMEDIATELY.
-We will be more than happy to either confirm that you are in fact on route or direct you back to the route.
-Our routes are long enough without having to add on unnecessary extra miles not knowing where you are riding on unsupported roads.
+If you are lost, or even think you may be lost, contact us for assistance IMMEDIATELY.
+We will be more than happy to confirm if you are still on route, and if not, we will direct you back to the route.

-From our experience, 99% of people who became severely lost could have quickly and easily gotten back on route if they had simply called us when they first realized they weren’t sure they were going in the right direction.
-What happened was they thought they may have gotten lost but continued to ride many miles more to try and get back on route instead of calling us first, which in the end only compounded their misdirection further.
+From experience, people who have become extremely lost could have quickly gotten back on route if they had simply called when they first realized they might be going in the wrong direction.
+But instead of calling, they continued to ride for miles trying to get back on the route, which only complicated the matter.

 Determining If You Are Lost

-A very simple and useful way to determine if you are on the route is to make a note of your mileage on your cycle computer at the point where you first become aware that you may be lost.
-Then if you ride three miles and don’t see a confirmation mark, you know that you are in fact lost and definitely should call us for support.
+A useful way to determine if you are still on route is to make a note of your mileage on your cycle computer at the point where you become aware that you may be lost.
+If after three miles from that point you don't see any confirmation mark at all, most likely you are lost and should call us for support.

 Getting Back on Route

-If we confirm that you are in fact lost, obviously the first thing we will try to do is to determine where you are.
-Any information you can provide will be extremely helpful such as where you think you may be, the last time you knew exactly where you were, how long it’s been since you knew where you were in terms time and/or miles, any landmarks or street signs you’ve seen, etc. We will attempt to direct you back onto the route from your current location but you may need to continue cycling to a reference point from which we can definitely figure out your location such as a street intersection with posted signs.
+If it is confirmed that you are lost, the first thing we will do is determine your location.
+Any information you can provide will speed up the process.
+Information such as where you think you may be, the last time you knew exactly where you were, how long it's been since you knew where you were in terms time and/or miles, any landmarks or street signs you've seen, and any other tips will be extremely helpful.
+We will direct you back to the route from your current location, but you may need to continue cycling to a reference point from which your location can be verified, such as a street intersection with posted signs.

 P.O.
 Box 8454 • Chicago, IL 60680 • (877) TOUR-ILL [868-7455]